tomas-fryza/avr-course/labs/03-interrupts/README.md

 ## Part 1: Polling and interrupts

 The state of continuous monitoring of any parameter is called **polling**.
-The microcontroller keeps checking the status of other devices; and while doing so, it does no other operation and consumes all its processing time for monitoring [[3]](https://www.renesas.com/us/en/support/technical-resources/engineer-school/mcu-programming-peripherals-04-interrupts.html).
+The microcontroller keeps checking the status of other devices; and while doing so, it does no other operation and consumes all its processing time for [monitoring](https://www.renesas.com/us/en/support/technical-resources/engineer-school/mcu-programming-peripherals-04-interrupts.html).

 While polling is a straightforward method for monitoring state changes, it comes with a trade-off.
 If the polling interval is too long, there may be a significant delay between the occurrence and detection of a state change, potentially leading to missing the change entirely if the state reverts before the next check.
 On the other hand, a shorter interval provides quicker and more dependable detection, but it also consumes considerably more processing time and power, as there are more unsuccessful checks.